Larsen15o9/Bitcoin/Troubleshooting.md

 2. Under _Potentially unwanted app blocking_ make sure you have selected `Block apps` and `Block downloads`.
 3. Next time you download and/or launch NiceHash QuickMiner, you will be notified about PUA and asked to make an action.
 Select to _Allow on device_.
 You might be asked to make this action several times for multiple files.
 We appreciate your contribution towards increased positive reputation for NiceHash QuickMiner.
 Thank you!

+### NiceHash QuickMiner selects mining location with high ping instead of location with low ping.
+Automatic service location select does not work correctly.
+The algorithm works by testing each location sending and getting back response for at least 8 shares.
+Then the share with minimal latency is selected as latency for that location.
+There are currently four locations.
+This means, if you have only one slow video card, it may take a while to properly test all available locations (up to 15 minutes).
+Do not worry if you see high ping for a while - it is only testing phase.
+When the testing phase is over, NiceHash QuickMiner would always use location with the lowest latency.
+If there is maintenance at your best location, NiceHash QuickMiner would pick second best location according to measured latency.
+Because network conditions may change over time, this test is performed once every week.